ADDIE Model: 5 Stages of Instructional Design (2025)

 • Target audience: Identify your target audience to understand the pain points and expectations, tailor the training delivery methods, and make the content relatable.

 • Barriers and dependencies: Identify any learning barriers in the method of training delivery.
 For example, if learners don’t have access to a particular technology required to take the training, this would be a barrier.
-Also identify any dependencies such as factors that could hinder course completion within the given time and budget, access to subject matter experts, availability of IT infrastructure, etc.
+Also, identify any dependencies such as factors that could hinder course completion within the given time and budget, such as access to subject matter experts, availability of IT infrastructure, etc.

 • Resource mapping: Based on all the information gathered in the analysis phase, map the resources required for the training.
 This includes the number of training hours, duration, budget, facilities, etc.